nashville-lispers/clojure-friends/README.md

 ## Clojure Friends

-We're building an app like [Ruby Freinds](http://rubyfriends.com/) to learn about CLojrue web development
+We're building an app like [Ruby Freinds](http://rubyfriends.com/) to learn about Clojure web development

 ## Contributing